josephrich98/GHIST/README.md

 During the H&E nuclei segmentation step using Hover-Net, we have encountered the error below, though the segmentation still ran OK:
 ``Error: mkl-service + Intel(R) MKL: MKL_THREADING_LAYER=INTEL is incompatible with libgomp.so.1 library.
 Try to import numpy first or set the threading layer accordingly.
 Set MKL_SERVICE_FORCE_INTEL to force it.``

+## Figures

+Code for creating the output figures may be found in https://github.com/SydneyBioX/GHIST_figure

 ## Citation